I recently asked subscribers of my newsletter about the number one thing that holds them back from traveling. The near universal answer?

 Teach English Overseas – One of the best ways to make money for travel is to teach English overseas.
 You can make a lot of money teaching – I replenished my travel funds while working in Thailand, and I have had friends leave South Korea with tens of thousands of dollars in the bank.
 All you need is the ability to speak English fluently and maybe a TEFL degree, depending on the country you work in.
 The world is yearning for teachers and this is a job in high demand- – many companies in Asia will even pay for your flight over.

-Credit card sign ups are the best way to collect miles.
-I’ve used these sign up bonuses to collect hundreds of thousands of miles.
+Credit card sign ups are the best way to collect miles as most sign-ups will at least get you two flights.
+I’ve used these sign up bonuses to collect close to a million extra miles.

 Can’t sign up for credit cards?
 There are many ways to increase your mileage balance without credit cards.
 Three impact ways are: